pippinbarr/cart253-2017/slides/03-Loops-and-functions/03-loops-and-functions.md

 - It's here!
 - We can take a look at it!
 - Note that it uses coding ideas we will learn __next week__ but which you can read about __now__
-- That is: object oriented programming (see chapter 8 of _Learning Processing_)
+- That is: object oriented programming (OOP) (see chapter 8 of _Learning Processing_)
+- Also note that [Exercise 02](https://github.com/pippinbarr/cart253-2017/wiki/Exercise-02), assigned this week, uses a lot of the ideas in the Midterm, so you can play around with that while you're learning OOP

 ---